Gerkinfeltser/image-metadata-display/README.md

 ## Features

-- **Inspect PNG Metadata** - Opens a read-only document next to the image that displays the PNG file in question's metadata.
+- **Inspect JPG, PNG & WEPB Metadata** - Opens a read-only document next to the image that displays the PNG file in question's metadata.

 ## Usage